CodeIntelligenceTesting/jazzer-gradle-example/readme.md

 # Jazzer Gradle Example

-This example uses the closed source Jazzer version 0.21.97, available from the private GitLab package repository at https://gitlab.code-intelligence.com/groups/artifacts/-/packages.
+This example uses the closed source cifuzz plugin version 1.10.0 and Jazzer version 0.23.0, available from the private GitLab package repository at https://gitlab.code-intelligence.com/groups/artifacts/-/packages.

 **Note**: The project can not be build without proper repository setup!